awsdocs/aws-batch-user-guide/doc_source/troubleshooting.md

 If you do not have an interface VPC endpoint configured and your compute resources do not have public IP addresses, then they must use network address translation \(NAT\) to provide this access\.
 For more information, see [NAT Gateways](https://docs.aws.amazon.com/vpc/latest/userguide/vpc-nat-gateway.html) in the *Amazon VPC User Guide*\.
 For more information, see [Tutorial: Creating a VPC with Public and Private Subnets for Your Compute Environments](create-public-private-vpc.md)\.

 Amazon EC2 instance limit reached
-The number of Amazon EC2 instances that your account can launch in an AWS region is determined by your EC2 instance limit\.
+The number of Amazon EC2 instances that your account can launch in an AWS Region is determined by your EC2 instance limit\.
 Certain instance types have a per\-instance\-type limit as well\.
 For more information on your account's Amazon EC2 instance limits \(including how to request a limit increase\), see [Amazon EC2 Service Limits](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-resource-limits.html) in the *Amazon EC2 User Guide for Linux Instances*

 For more information on diagnosing jobs stuck in `RUNNABLE` status, see [Why is my AWS Batch job stuck in RUNNABLE status?](https://aws.amazon.com/premiumsupport/knowledge-center/batch-job-stuck-runnable-status/) in the *AWS Knowledge Center*\.